-Screening for Fetal Alcohol Spectrum Disorders by non-medical community workers
+Screening for Foetal Alcohol Spectrum Disorders by non-medical community workers

-This study reports on the effectiveness of training community workers to screen for a possible diagnosis of a Fetal Alcohol Spectrum Disorders (FASD).
+This study reports on the effectiveness of training community workers to screen for a possible diagnosis of a Foetal Alcohol Spectrum Disorders (FASD).

 Written by Mary J. O’Connor, Mary Jane Rotheram-Borus, Mark Tomlinson, Claudine Bill, Ingrid M. LeRoux and Jackie Stewart.
 Published by Canadian Society of Pharmacology and Therapeutics in 2014.

 If you would like a copy of this study, please email us on firstname.lastname@example.org.